cbare/cbare.github.io/_posts/2019-12-02-idiomatic-python.md

   - [Preventing, Finding, and Fixing Bugs On a Time Budget][8]
   - [Python's Class Development Toolkit][7]
 - [The Hitchhiker’s Guide to Python][6] is a handbook of Python best practice.
 - [Fluent Python][1] by Luciano Ramalho is a well-written intermediate-level programming book.
 Working your way through its chapters will take you from competence to proficiency.
+The first edition is very readable.
+The second edition, at 850 pages, is more of a reference tome, though still of excellent quality.
 - Chip Huyen's [Python-is-cool][2] is a quick primer on some of Python's unique syntax.